Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Incident-response Case Studies

 \subsubsection{PFCP Dataset}

 The focus of this dataset is the security issues of the Packet Forwarding Control Protocol (PFCP), which is used in the N4 interface between the Session Management Function (SMF) and the User Plane Function (UPF) in the 5G core.
-The dataset comprises a total of 83 network features and 7,199 labeled flows, with 1439 normal (20\%) and 5760 malicious ones (80\%), evenly distributed across the attack classes.
+The dataset comprises a total of 83 network features (described in detail in the dataset documentation \cite{amponis2022threatening}) and 7,199 labeled flows.

 The malicious flows correspond to the following attack scenarios: \begin{itemize} \item PFCP Session Establishment DoS Attack: Flooding the UPF with legitimate session establishment requests to exhaust its processing capacity. \item PFCP Session Deletion Flood: Overwhelming the UPF with session deletion requests, forcing disconnection of UEs from their active data sessions. \item PFCP Session Modification Flood (DROP): Injecting modifications to Forwarding Action Rules (FAR) that apply the DROP action, resulting in packet discarding for affected sessions.
 While this disconnects the UE from the Data Network (DN), the UE remains connected to the 5G core via the Radio Access Network (RAN). \item PFCP Session Modification Flood (DUPL): Duplicating session rules to create multiple possible forwarding paths for identical traffic, leading to potential packet duplication and unexpected network behavior.
-At scale, this attack can cause a distributed DoS across multiple UEs.
+At scale, this attack can cause a distributed DoS across multiple UEs. \end{itemize}